Last updated: May 18, 2020. Note: This page continues to be updated to reflect new information and guidance on COVID-19 as it becomes available.

 At a time when people everywhere are confined to their homes due to COVID-19, looking for ways to stay entertained, the question is—can I still have sex?
 Is it safe?

-In short—yes, you can still have sex, but with precautions.
-What do we know right now?
-This is a respiratory disease, so direct contact with saliva can transmit the virus.
-While COVID-19 has not been found in semen or vaginal fluid, it has been found in feces of people who are infected.
-As always, condoms and dental dams can reduce the risk and reduce contact with saliva and feces during anal and oral sex or oral/anal contact.
+Let’s start with what we know right now.
+COVID-19 is a respiratory disease, so direct contact with saliva—through kissing, for example—can transmit the virus.
+While COVID-19 has not yet been found in vaginal fluid, it has been found in feces of people who are infected.
+So this means that rimming (oral/anal contact) and anal sex may spread COVID-19 as well.
+Remember that condoms and dental dams reduce contact with saliva and feces during anal and oral sex or oral/anal contact.

 - You are your safest sex partner.
 Masturbation will not spread COVID-19, especially if you wash your hands (and any sex toys) with soap and water for at least 20 seconds before and after sex.